aws/karpenter-provider-aws/website/content/en/preview/concepts/threat-model.md

 ## AWS-Specific Threats

+### Threat: Using EC2 CreateTag/DeleteTag Permissions to Orchestrate Machine Creation/Deletion

+**Background**: As of v0.28.0, Karpenter creates a mapping between CloudProvider machines and CustomResources in the cluster for capacity tracking.
+To ensure this mapping is consistent, Karpenter utilizes the following tag keys:

+* `karpenter.sh/managed-by`
+* `karpenter.sh/provisioner-name`
+* `kubernetes.io/cluster/${CLUSTER_NAME}`

+Any user that has the ability to Create/Delete tags on CloudProvider machines will have the ability to orchestrate Karpenter to Create/Delete CloudProvider machines as a side effect.

+In addition, as of v0.29.0, Karpenter will Drift on Security Groups and Subnets.
+If a user has the Create/Delete tags permission for either of resources, they can orchestrate Karpenter to Create/Delete CloudProvider machines as a side effect.

+**Threat:** A Cluster Operator attempts to create or delete a tag on a resource discovered by Karpenter.
+If it has the ability to create a tag it can effectively create or delete CloudProvider machines associated with the tagged resources.

+**Mitigation** Cluster Operators should [enforce tag-based IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) on these tags against any EC2 instance resource (`i-*`) for any users that might have [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html)/[DeleteTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteTags.html) permissions but should not have [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html)/[TerminateInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) permissions.

 ### Threat: Launching EC2 instances with IAM roles not intended for Karpenter nodes

 **Background**: Many IAM roles in an AWS account may trust the EC2 service principal.
 IAM administrators must grant the `iam:PassRole` permission to IAM principals to allow those principals in the account to launch instances with specific roles.